-The Coalition has spoken with the Center for Advocacy for the Rights and Interests of Elders (CARIE) - the Pennsylvania LTC Ombudsman Program - about working with the Coalition on the initiative.
+The Coalition has spoken with the Center for Advocacy for the Rights and Interests of Elders (CARIE) - a local long-term care ombudsman program in Pennsylvania - about working with the Coalition on the initiative.

 Small Group of Diverse Nursing Homes: Nursing homes will need to test the guide in partnership with an external quality improvement leader.
 They will need to create space, time, and an open culture to implement an effective resident council.
 They will also have to consider how nursing home leaders will collaborate with and respond to resident council members and their input.